1. Positive School Support Program (One Day Program)

 4. Goal Setting Assembly (90 Minutes)

 Today's pressures to compete and succeed have created tremendous stress on young people.
 Priorities for many young people seem to be constantly in turmoil.
 Schools and teachers are being affected by this shift and are becoming more disciplinarians, counselors, and surrogate parents rather than educators.
 Valuable classroom time is spent keeping "law and order" rather than on focused accomplishments.
-More than 50,000 students have learned new skills and have successfully achieved short and long term goals, while gaining greater self-esteem through completed tasks.
+More than 50,000 students have learned new skills and have successfully achieved short and long term goals, while gaining greater self worth through completed tasks.
 Follow-up materials and classroom exercises enhance the long-term impact of this program.

 5. Community Leaders Talk (2 Hours)

-Unifying a community to rally around building self esteem in children has long been a major problem for educators and administrators.
-Low self-esteem has been considered the common thread affecting our young people today.
+Unifying a community to rally around building self worth in children has long been a major problem for educators and administrators.
+Low self worth has been considered the common thread affecting our young people today.
 Peer pressure leads to at-risk situations for kids.
 This talk includes a developmental one-year plan in which educators, religious leaders, youth service workers, businessmen, and service agency leaders focus on critical issues facing youth in their community.
 The key to this program is facing the problems with a long-term prevention plan as well as short-term goals to meet current critical issues.

 For details on one school's experience, read this letter from Grant Public Schools in Grant, Michigan.